PalisadoesFoundation/talawa-api/INSTALLATION.md

         cd talawa-api
         git checkout develop
         ```
+        - **Note:** Make sure to check out the `develop` branch
-    4. This will setup the repository and the code files locally for you.
-For more detailed instructions on contributing code, and managing the versions of this repository with Git, checkout [CONTRIBUTING.md here](./CONTRIBUTING.md)
+    4. You now have a local copy of the code files.
+For more detailed instructions on contributing code, and managing the versions of this repository with `git`, checkout our [CONTRIBUTING.md](./CONTRIBUTING.md) file.
 4. **Talawa Administrators:**
       1. Clone the repository to your local computer using this command: